specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-conditional-sections.md

 description: Learn how to create conditional sections in a template in the SharePoint Agreements solution.
 ---

-# Create a conditional section in a template in SharePoint Agreements
+# Add a conditional section to a template in SharePoint Agreements

+## Add a conditional section to a template

-Conditional sections in a template let you create documents that change based on the information given by the authors.
+Conditional sections in a template let you create documents that change based on the information given by the document authors.

 Before you can create a conditional section, you first need to add fields to the template on which the condition is based.
 Then, follow these steps to create a conditional section.

 1. In the document, open the **Manage templates** panel and select **Define conditional sections**.

 2. On the **Conditional sections** panel, select **+ New** to start adding the condition.

 3. On the **New conditional section** panel, in the **Name** box, enter a name that reflects the content you've selected.
 (For this example, we named it *Reimbursement Section*.)

-## Set conditions
+### Set conditions

 You can add conditions to specify whether this section of the template will be included in the final generated document based on the values of the fields entered by the author.

 For this example, we want to show the selected content for two conditions: if the fees are less 10,000 and if the nature of employment is full time.

-### To add the first condition
+#### Add the first condition

 In the **Set up condition** section: